JakeSteam/blog-programming/_drafts/2024-03-08-lego-junkbot-files-and-director-tips.md

 #### Bulk renaming

-This isn't specific to Director, but I wanted my source code files to be organised into casts (packages) for easier navigation.
+This isn't specific to Director, but I wanted my source code files to be organised into their Casts (packages) as folders for easier navigation.

 Whilst DirectorCastRipper can export with names (see [Extracting files](#extracting-files)), this also includes the cast name.
 For example, `backgrounds_1_bkg1.bmp` means: